SoftwareAG/webmethods-api-control-plane/deployment/helm/README.md

 5. Configure your deployment

-    The values.yaml file in [deployment/helm/values.yaml](deployment/helm/values.yaml) allows for configuring different aspects of API Control Plane deplpyment.
+    The `values.yaml` file in [deployment/helm/values.yaml](deployment/helm/values.yaml) allows for configuring different aspects of API Control Plane deplpyment.
 To be able to access API Contol Plane after it's deployed, you need to edit this file and provide a value for `domainName` that matches the hostname of the machine you're deploying API Conrtol plane on.
 Make sure this hostname is accessible to whoever will be connecting to API Control Plane.

+    Also, make sure the update the `values.yaml` file for appropriate verions of the docker image you want to use for INGRESS_IMAGE, UI_IMAGE, ENGINE_IMAGE and ASSETCATALOG_IMAGE deployments.
+Go [here](https://github.com/orgs/SoftwareAG/packages?repo_name=webmethods-api-control-plane) so see what's available.

     Default configuration is set up to deploy 2 replicas of API Control Plane containers and 1 replica for others.
 Edit the values.yaml file to change that as needed.